about dr. amanda

-I'm Amanda, a wanderer at heart with a passion for supporting people in finding their way through life's twists, turns, conflicts, and transformations.
+I'm Amanda, a human born with a passion and gift for supporting people in finding their way through life's twists, turns, conflicts, and transformations.
 I have over 17 years of experience in areas like psychotherapy, social power dynamics, and restorative justice-- along with a short lifetime of exploring the world's wisdom traditions.
-What I've come to is that the most powerful healing often happens when we connect with our inner wisdom and the natural world around us.
-(I think about the amount of time and money I could have saved if only I'd looked at the ground beneath me.)

 I was told to keep turning toward the distress, the discomfort, or dissonance, but it felt overwhelming to do so.
 Most of modernity's societies and structures do not support the connection, space, and care required for such human work.

-When I finally found what gave me the strength and flexibility to hold the distress, pain, or dissonance, it was through my relationship with what I call my rooted self.
+When I finally found what gave me the strength and flexibility to hold the distress, it was through my relationship with what I call my rooted self.
 I became rooted in my personal power, the natural world, and with Spirit (what I call "the Something Larger").

-I support individuals and groups in their quest to connect with who they are, discover their natural gifts, and nurture their relationship with themselves, others, the natural world, and whatever they perceive as the "Something Bigger."
+And now I support others (individuals, couples, groups, and organizations) in their quest to connect with who they are, discover their natural gifts, and nurture their relationship with themselves, others, the natural world, and whatever they perceive as the "Something Bigger."

 I specialize in guiding folks through internal and external conflict and complex relationships (queer and poly folx, you're very welcome here!).
 I'm passionate about promoting liberatory frameworks (and urge other 1:1 practitioners to do the same).
 My practice is all about power-consciousness and using mindfulness and compassion to tap into your basic goodness and inherent belongingness.